netdata/netdata/database/engine/README.md

 ## Evaluation

 We have evaluated the performance of the `dbengine` API that the netdata daemon uses internally.
 This is **not** the web API of netdata.
-Our benchmarks ran on a **single** `dbengine` instance, multiple of which can be running in a netdata master server.
+Our benchmarks ran on a **single** `dbengine` instance, multiple of which can be running in a Netdata parent node.
 We used a server with an AMD Ryzen Threadripper 2950X 16-Core Processor and 2 disk drives, a Seagate Constellation ES.3 2TB magnetic HDD and a SAMSUNG MZQLB960HAJR-00007 960GB NAND Flash SSD.

 For our workload, we defined 32 charts with 128 metrics each, giving us a total of 4096 metrics.
 We defined 1 worker thread per chart (32 threads) that generates new data points with a data generation interval of 1 second.
 The time axis